monde/hurl/README.txt

 * gem install hurl

+When running in testing mode Hurl will use a local SQLite3 database.
+When running in produciton mode Hurl will use a MySQL database.
+See the db migration to examine how the db is tuned based on the running mode.

 The Hurl will a prepopulate 3906 keys (62^1 + 62^2) when it itializes
 its database with a migration.